Independent African news, markets, culture and politics.

 Muslim students in Bauchi call for urgent action on corruption, insecurity

-The communiqué, signed by Prof Abdullahi Lare Amaoo, chairman of the Communiqué Drafting Committee, reaffirmed the Muslim Ummah’s commitment to spiritual, moral, and socio-economic upliftment.
-The national Ameer, Prof Muhammad Babangida, highlighted the organization’s mission, while Dr Usman Bugaje emphasized the need to address leadership challenges within the Ummah.
+The workshop attracted 345 delegates from several states, including Borno, Yobe, Gombe, Plateau, and Jigawa, as well as leaders of 14 other Islamic organizations.
+It resulted in the formation and inauguration of new leadership structures across 20 local government areas, and elections for state‑level positions were also conducted.
+The communiqué, signed by Prof. Abdullahi Lare Amaoo, chairman of the Communiqué Drafting Committee, reaffirmed the Muslim Ummah’s commitment to spiritual, moral, and socio‑economic upliftment.
+National Ameer Prof. Muhammad Babangida highlighted the organization’s mission, while Dr. Usman Bugaje emphasized the need to address leadership challenges within the Ummah.

-The concerns raised by the Muslim Students’ Society of Nigeria underscore the need for concerted efforts to address corruption, poverty, and insecurity in Nigeria.
-The organization’s stance on regional and international issues, such as the Palestinian cause, also reflects its commitment to promoting peace and justice.
-As the country continues to grapple with these challenges, the voices of civil society organizations like the MSSN remain crucial in advocating for positive change and holding leaders accountable.
+The concerns raised by the Muslim Students’ Society of Nigeria underscore the need for concerted efforts to tackle corruption, poverty, and insecurity in Nigeria.
+Their stance on regional and international issues, such as the Palestinian cause, reflects a broader commitment to promoting peace and justice.
+As the country continues to grapple with these challenges, the voices of civil‑society organizations like the MSSN remain crucial in advocating for positive change and holding leaders accountable.

 Scroll to Top